Approx. duration: 30 months

 - Veterinary Nurse consisting of 18 modules

-Progression: On successful completion of the End Point Assessment the Apprentice will be awarded the RCVS – accredited Licence to Practise Veterinary Nursing qualification at Level 3.
+On successful completion of the End Point Assessment and practical exams the Apprentice will qualify as a Veterinary Nurse at Level 3.
 Apprentices achieving this Apprenticeship standard will be eligible to apply for professional registration with the RCVS